TezosRio/TezosJ_SDK/README.md

 - Originate KT addresses
 - Delegate to a baker
 - Undelegate
-- Interact with POKT-Network API.
+- Interact with POKT-Network API

 The main purpose of TezosJ SDK library is to foster development of applications in Java / Android that interacts